ADS - Access and Disability Services

 OPEN HOURS at ADS:

-Weekdays from 11 a.m.- noon & 1 - 2 p.m., ADS Access and Communications Coordinator John Joyce is available to meet privately with students to address any disability / accommodation-related questions or concerns.
+- NEW ACCOMMODATIONS: Noon - 2 PM in Room 005 -- ADS Access and Communications Coordinator, John Joyce, is available to meet privately with students to address any disability / accommodation-related questions or concerns.

 Whether you have a documented disability, or you'd like to be evaluated to see if you might, ADS is committed to supporting the access needs of all Dickinsonians regardless of socio-economic status.
 If you're experiencing a barrier to equitable access AND a financial barrier, complete this confidential "Request for Disability-Related Financial Assistance" form.